Prepare Your ETD

 - ETD - Generating an Automatic Table of Contents

 Using Adobe Acrobat to

 The Lee Library has the professional version of Adobe Acrobat available on all computers in the Library.
-To convert your thesis or dissertation document to PDF, go to the Multimedia Lab located in the Harold B. Lee Library at 4826 HBLL.
+To convert your thesis or dissertation document to PDF, go to the Learning Commons (Level 3) in the Library.

 ETD and Word training is offered by OIT.
 This training covers Word and the lab computers have the professional version of Adobe installed.
 To sign up for a class, go to http://it.byu.edu/ and click on the Training tab.